 Trevor Marshall, PhD

-A corollary of this principle is that attempts to compare one patient's disease with another's are futile.
-Certainly there is a great deal of variability in the location and severity of infection and the corresponding symptoms, but ultimately there is no fundamental difference between the state of patients' disease states and there is, therefore, no difference in their ultimate recovery trajectories.
+A corollary of this principle is that attempts to compare one patient's disease with another's may be futile.
+Certainly there is a great deal of variability in the location and severity of infection and the corresponding symptoms, but ultimately there is no fundamental difference between the origin of patients' disease states and there is, therefore, no significant difference in their ultimate recovery trajectories.